Georgia–Poland relations: Modern relations

 The diplomatic relation was reestablished on 28 April 1992, following the restoration of independent Georgia in 1991.
 In 1993 a friendship and cooperation treaty and a cultural and scientific cooperation agreement were signed.

 In 2007 in Warsaw presidents Lech Kaczyński and Mikheil Saakashvili unveiled a monument to Georgian officers of the Polish Army who lost their lives in the Katyn massacre, in the Warsaw Uprising and on many fronts of World War II.
 In 2011 the Museum of Georgian Officers of the Polish Army was opened in the former house of Nikoloz Matikashvili, Georgian Major of the Polish Army, in Piaseczno near Warsaw.

 During the Russo-Georgian War in 2008, Poland strongly supported Georgia.
 The President of Poland, Lech Kaczyński, flew to Tbilisi along with other Central and Eastern European presidents to rally against the Russian military buildup and subsequent military conflict.

 After several attacks on the Georgian Ministry of Foreign Affairs website, the Polish president allowed the Georgian MFA to publish its messages on his website.

 April 11, 2010, was declared a day of national mourning in Georgia to commemorate the 96 victims of the Smolensk air disaster, including Polish President Lech Kaczyński, with the Georgian president's administration stating that "Georgia lost the greatest friend in the international community, Poland and Europe lost the greatest politician."
 Georgian President Mikheil Saakashvili attended the state funeral of Lech and Maria Kaczyński in Kraków despite the air travel disruption after the 2010 Eyjafjallajökull eruption.

 In 2004–2018, Poland spent over 140 million PLN for implementation of more than 300 projects in Georgia as part of a development assistance programme.
 Since the introduction of visa-free travel in 2017, there has been an increase in emigration from Georgia to Poland, mainly for work.
 In 2018, a Polish-Georgian Parliamentary Assembly and a Polish Institute in Georgia were established.
 On May 20, 2018, a celebration of the 100th anniversary of Georgia's independence was held in Warsaw, including at the Tomb of the Unknown Soldier, where the most important ceremonies on Polish national days are held.
 In November 2021, Poland donated 468,000 COVID-19 vaccines to Georgia.
 In 2021 the number of Georgian citizens with valid residence permits in Poland exceeded 10,000.

+At the 2021 Georgian Independence Day celebration in Tbilisi, Polish President Andrzej Duda declared Poland's support for Georgia's candidacy for NATO and the EU, stating that there are few countries and nations as close to each other as ours.

+In response to the 2024–2025 Georgian political crisis, Poland banned eight Georgian officials in April 2025 from entering the country due to their alleged role in violence against anti-government protesters.